 The shoulder is a ball and socket joint with a large range of movement.
-Such mobile joints tend to be more susceptible to injury.
+Such mobile joints can be more susceptible to injury.
 Some causes of shoulder pain include strains from overexertion, tendonitis from overuse, shoulder joint instability, dislocation, collar or upper arm bone fractures, frozen shoulder, and pinched nerves.
-In Cranberry Township, PA, Rainier Physical Therapy seeks to treat these conditions.
+Rainier Physical Therapy's staff seeks to treat these conditions.

 Possible Causes of Shoulder Pain